 How is PCOS diagnosed?

-Tell your reproductive endocrinologist, or board certified fertility specialist, about your symptoms.
+Tell your doctor about your symptoms.
 He or she may do a physical and pelvic exam, as well as ask you about your medical history.
 Your fertility specialist may also take a blood test and perform a vaginal ultrasound to find out if there are cysts on your ovaries.

 For a final diagnosis of PCOS, you will most likely have two of these three findings:

 There is no cure for this condition, but there are ways you can manage the symptoms and improve your chances of restoring ovulation.
 Treatments may include:

 - Lifestyle changes, such as eating a healthy diet and getting regular physical activity to maintain a healthy weight